15 Resources for Setting Up an E-Commerce Site with WordPress

 We recently switched our website from Shopp to PHPurchase.
 PHPurchase was much less expensive and since we only sell a few different products we didn’t need all the fancy grid layout features and so forth.
 We just wanted to build the pages the way we wanted and then sell our headphones.
 Plus PHPurchase is backed by a nice bunch of developers at PHPoet which made me feel comfortable in case I needed some support.
 So if you are looking around, you may want to consider checking out http://www.phpurchase.com

 Please have a shot at Zingiri Web Shop.
-A new e-commerce plugin for Wordpress with plenty of features.
+A new e-commerce plugin for WordPress with plenty of features.

 Thanks for the great list, I am looking for this for a long time!

-I just started using eStore, the “premium” version (it’s only $30) of Simple PayPal Shopping Cart (free and also very nice) for Wordpress and it works really well and is very customizable (inventory, mutliple gateways, manual purchase, digital downloads and lots more) and the developer is very responsive, even adding tweaks and features on request within days of my giving him feedback.
+I just started using eStore, the “premium” version (it’s only $30) of Simple PayPal Shopping Cart (free and also very nice) for WordPress and it works really well and is very customizable (inventory, mutliple gateways, manual purchase, digital downloads and lots more) and the developer is very responsive, even adding tweaks and features on request within days of my giving him feedback.

 http://www.tipsandtricks-hq.com